-Used only sparingly in 1919 (1-1, in eight games), Coumbe’s single loss, on June 18, cost Indians manager Lee Fohl his job.
-In the top of the ninth inning in Cleveland, the Red Sox had the bases loaded, and Fohl brought in Coumbe to pitch to Babe Ruth hoping to hold a 7-4 lead.
+Used only sparingly in 1919 (1-1, in eight games), Coumbe’s single loss, on July 18, cost Indians manager Lee Fohl his job.
+In the top of the ninth inning in Cleveland, the Red Sox had the bases loaded with two out, and Fohl brought in Coumbe to pitch to Babe Ruth hoping to hold a 7-4 lead.
 Ruth swung wildly at the first pitch, but slammed the second one over Dunn Field’s right-field screen, over Lexington Avenue behind that, and nearly over the houses on the other side of the street.
 That was Fohl’s last day managing the Indians.

-Coumbe was traded to the St. Paul Saints of the American Association in time for the 1920 campaign,.
+Coumbe was dealt to the St. Paul Saints of the American Association in time for the 1920 campaign.
 He performed well there, 19-7 (3.14), helping Mike Kelley’s team win the pennant.
-And earning him a job with the Cincinnati Red, who bought his contract from St. Paul on September 7.
-He went 0-1 for the Reds in 1920 getting into only three games as closer.
-But he pitched 86 2/3 innings the next year, with six starts, and compiled a 3-4 record and a 3.22 ERA The next year he moved to the Pacific Coast League pitching for the San Francisco Seals He was 10-7 for the Seals and was sold to the Salt Lake City Bees in early December.
+And earning him a job with the Cincinnati Reds, who bought his contract from St. Paul on September 7.
+He went 0-1 for the Reds in 1920 getting into only three games in relief.
+But he pitched 86 2/3 innings the next year, with six starts, and compiled a 3-4 record and a 3.22 ERA.
+The next year he moved to the Pacific Coast League pitching for the San Francisco Seals.
+He was 10-7 for the Seals and was sold to the Salt Lake City Bees in early December.

 In 1926, the Salt Lake City team moved to Hollywood and eventually became the Hollywood Stars.
 Coumbe suffered a severe attack of influenza in the spring, but later joined the club as its regular first baseman, appearing in 101 games, though falling off badly in his hitting, all the way down to .251 with just seven home runs.